Juched/riptide_dependencies/README.md

 # How is This Repository Configured?

 This repo is simply a collection of all of our dependencies for your own convenience.
-Although this repo is a catkin workspace, every ROS packages you see is actually setup as a **git submodule** (note: when cloning this repo you will have to invoke the `--recursive` command).
-The [osu-uwrt](https://github.com/osu-uwrt) organization already has these ROS packages setup as forks from which we may update their code.
+Although this repo is a catkin workspace, every ROS package you see is actually setup as a **git submodule** (note: when cloning this repo you will have to invoke the `--recursive` command).
+The [osu-uwrt](https://github.com/osu-uwrt) organization already has individual repos for these ROS packages from which we may update their code.
 If you wish to be a collaborator on any of these packages, then please go to our github page and fork the desired repo so you can start coding.
+Usage of git submodules allows us to have a single repo that links to all other repos and makes it easy to stay up-to-date as our dependencies change.

 ## ROS Packages
 ### [darknet_ros](https://github.com/osu-uwrt/darknet_ros)
 This package contains the ROS interface for the machine-learning algorithm known as [You Only Look Once (YOLO)](https://pjreddie.com/darknet/yolo/) as well as the darknet source code itself.
 ### [imu_3dm_gx4](https://github.com/osu-uwrt/imu_3dm_gx4)
 This is the driver for our [LordMicrostrain IMU 3DM-GX4](https://www.microstrain.com/inertial/3dm-gx4-25).
+### ping_driver
+Coming soon - this driver will interface with the Blue Robotics Ping Sonar sensor.

-## Non-ROS Libraries
+## Other Libraries
 ### installation
 This folder contains a series of install scripts that will install the corresponding package to your Ubuntu machine.